 - Executing trade promotions in collaboration with a retailer

-Next we’ll go deeper into these challenges and tell how an FMCG company can overcome them.
+Next we’ll go deeper into these challenges and show how an FMCG company can overcome them.

-1. Internal process related to managing trade promotions
+1. Internal processes related to managing trade promotions

-Managing the end-to-end trade promotion process seems to create friction especially in large FMCG companies.
-Planning a successful trade promotion requires teamwork between key account management, marketing, trade marketing, field sales, finance team and demand planning teams.
-And when you add hundreds of promotions into the system every year, this will become a real issue.
+Managing the end-to-end trade promotion process seems to create friction, especially in large FMCG companies.
+Planning a successful trade promotion requires teamwork between key account management, marketing, trade marketing, field sales, finance teams and demand planning teams.
+When you add hundreds of promotions into the system every year, this becomes a real issue.

-One of the most common challenges mentioned in the interviews was poor visibility to upcoming trade promotions.
+One of the most common challenges mentioned in the interviews was having poor visibility on upcoming trade promotions.
 Most companies had already acted upon this challenge and created monthly cross-functional meetings, different excel templates and emailing practices.
-But without proper tools same friction often remains between the stakeholders.
+However, without proper tools the same friction often remains between stakeholders.

-Top three tips to overcome the challenges related to trade promotion process:
+Top three tips to overcome the challenges related to trade promotion processes:

-- Use same set of numbers across different functions.
+- Use the same set of numbers across different functions.

-- Increase visibility to future plans and keep them always updated with the latest information from different functions.
+- Increase the visibility of future plans and keep them always updated with the latest information from different functions.